Can You Compost Cardboard?

 Processing Cardboard

 I used to try and cut all my cardboard with scissors, but quickly found that to be futile.
-For a while I tore my cardboard into pieces by hand, but this is exceptionally time-consuming.
+For a while I tore my cardboard into pieces by hand, but this is exceptionally time-consuming and you can easily buy back this time with an investment to speed up the process.

 What I found was that by using a heavy-duty shredder I'm able to streamline the process and use my time and energy much more efficiently.